 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-While we are on this drawing, I'd like to spend a few minutes discussing how these drafting symbols work on our CAD drawing in order to describe other drawings or provide annotation detail to some of our drawing elements.
-First, let's talk about how the detail symbol, the detail hat, and the section hat work together.
+While we are on this drawing, I'd like to spend a few minutes discussing how these drafting symbols work on our CAD drawing to describe other drawings or provide annotation details for some of our drawing elements.
+First, let's talk about how the detail symbol, detail hat, and section hat work together.

-If I go into model space and zoom in up here, I can see that this is an elevation or, in this case, a detail section or a wall section symbol.
-The detail symbol is this circle and two lines and we know per our handout that there would be text above and below the horizontal line.
-Our detail hat, however, is drawn pointing upwards on our handout.
+If I go into Model Space and zoom in here, I can see that this is an elevation or, in this case, a detail section or wall section symbol.
+The detail symbol is this circle and two lines, and we know from our handout that there would be text above and below the horizontal line.
+Our detail hat, however, is drawn pointing upwards in our handout.

 This detail hat is pointing to the left.
-The way that we can combine these two blocks into one visual element is by ensuring their project base points or 0,0,0 is in the same spot and that is why we use 0,0,0.
-We use them interchangeably because that is the best process.
+We can combine these two blocks into one visual element by ensuring their project base points (0,0,0) are in the same spot, and that is why we use 0,0,0.
+We use them interchangeably because it is the best process.

-Our other annotation symbols are more standalone, including our door and window symbols and our north arrow.
-The datum symbol and electrical symbols will be used in the intermediate AutoCAD course.
-Please remember, like we said in the last video, that all of these symbols will be drawn at a paper scale size.
+Our other annotation symbols are more standalone, including our door and window symbols, and our north arrow.
+The datum and electrical symbols will be used in the intermediate AutoCAD course.
+Please remember, as we mentioned in the last video, that all of these symbols will be drawn at paper scale sizes.

-This includes measurements like eighth inch, quarter inch, and half inch measurements.
-And when we bring them into our floor plan at the end of the course, we will scale them up so that our viewport can scale them back down.
+This includes measurements like eighth-inch, quarter-inch, and half-inch measurements.
+When we bring them into our floor plan at the end of the course, we will scale them up so that our viewport can scale them back down.
 Let's begin drawing in the next video.